calroc/Thun/docs/Quadratic.md

 $\frac{-b  \pm \sqrt{b^2 - 4ac}}{2a}$

-# Write a straightforward program with variable names.
+## Write a straightforward program with variable names.

     b neg b sqr 4 a c * * - sqrt [+] [-] cleave a 2 * [truediv] cons app2

+We use `cleave` to compute the sum and difference and then `app2` to finish computing both roots using a quoted program `[2a truediv]` built with `cons`.

 ### Check it.
+Evaluating by hand:

      b neg b sqr 4 a c * * - sqrt [+] [-] cleave a 2 * [truediv] cons app2
     -b     b sqr 4 a c * * - sqrt [+] [-] cleave a 2 * [truediv] cons app2